 D240.
 History of Nursing.
+(18 hrs.)
+(1 cr.)

 A course designed to acquaint the student with her professional heritage and to build within her an appreciation for the social responsibilities which she inherits when she identifies herself with nursing as a profession.